dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Price is based on momentum not intrinsic value.
    1. Bitcoin to bring financial sovereignty to the common man in the world of central banks.
    1. How real is the virtual?
+1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
+   1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.
+   1. Second epochal trend with which Bitcoin seems utterly in tune: the collapse of trust in the established financial system following the crash of 2008.
+   1. Third great force of history with which Bitcoin is conspicuously aligned is the dramatic surge in scepticism of – even scorn for – established political authority.
+Faith in traditional political parties and even in traditional representative democracy itself is evaporating at an alarming rate.
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.